kwaldenphd/football-exhibits/README.md

 <p align="center"><img src="https://github.com/kwaldenphd/football-exhibits/blob/main/images/figures/fig12.png?raw=true" width=65%></p>

-### Option #2: While that's happening, others new to the platform can work through the "[Getting started with ArcGIS StoryMaps](https://storymaps.arcgis.com/stories/cea22a609a1d4cccb8d54c650b595bc4)" tutorial to get a feel for the platform.
+### Option #2a: While that's happening, others new to the platform can work through the "[Getting started with ArcGIS StoryMaps](https://storymaps.arcgis.com/stories/cea22a609a1d4cccb8d54c650b595bc4)" tutorial to get a feel for the platform.
 - [Link to tutorial](https://storymaps.arcgis.com/stories/cea22a609a1d4cccb8d54c650b595bc4)

+### Option #2b: Folks can also make a copy of Prof. Walden's StoryMaps project and explore the platform on your own.

 ### StoryMap Discussion/Reflection Questions